 My goal is to help adults, teenagers and young people to find a way through the emotional difficulties you may be facing.

-Counselling can help with many of the challenging and traumatic experiences we can encounter in life, from bereavement, loss and devastating change, to family demands, overwhelming emotions, depression, stress and anxiety.
+Counselling can help with many of the traumatic and challenging experiences we can encounter in life, from bereavement, loss and devastating change, to family demands, depression, overwhelming emotions, self-harm, stress and anxiety.

-I believe that positive change is always possible and I provide a confidential, supportive space to help you to make a change and to find your inner resilience and self belief, so that you may navigate your way forward.
+I believe that positive change is always possible: I offer confidential, professional therapy to help you to make a change and to find your inner strength, resilience and self belief, so that you may navigate your own way forward.

 I am trained in the Person-centred Approach to provide thoughtful, ethical, bespoke talking therapy to adults of all ages, teenagers and young people, age 11 + in Berkhamsted.

 Grief can be overwhelming.
 I am experienced in working alongside clients in bereavement, facing loss and change and I offer support if you are dealing with traumatic events, diagnoses, life transitions and overwhelming emotions.

 Student life can be challenging and I provide counselling for young people who may be facing the stress of your education being disrupted by the Covid 19 pandemic, if you have anxiety about exams, relationships and expectations, at university or college or senior school, working in partnership to explore strategies to help find a positive way forward.

 In 2018 I conducted primary research into mental wellbeing in middle-age men to investigate the impact and experiences of the midlife crisis, explore the blocks to men seeking professional help and the positive role that counselling can play once the first step is taken and that support is sought.